 You will need to complete the Authorisation to Practise renewal via MyBar.

-If your status is as an employed barrister, you must declare the income band appropriate to your gross earnings for the tax year ending 5 April 2023.
+If your status is as an employed barrister, you must declare the income band appropriate to your gross earnings for the tax year ending 5 April 2024.
 Gross earnings would be taken before any salary sacrifice or deduction of pension contributions.

-If your status is as a dual capacity barrister i.e. as both an employed and a self-employed barrister, then you should aggregate your gross income under each separate status according to the rules for that status, as above.
+If your status is as a dual capacity barrister i.e. as both an employed and a self-employed barrister, then you should combine your gross income under each separate status according to the rules for that status, as above.

 Was this article helpful?